Supply chain, staffing challenges slow Virginia's use of rescue plan funds

 The Department of Behavioral Health and Developmental Services hasn’t spent or obligated any of the $50 million set for HVAC work at state hospitals, although it has spent $24.5 million of the $121.9 million budgeted for increased pay to attract and retain direct care staff, where it has seen critical shortages in recent years, made worse by the pandemic.

-The Department of Environmental Quality has neither spent nor obligated any of the $125 million the General Assembly directed for work on combined sewer and storm drain systems in Richmond, Lynchburg and Alexandria, or $100 million meant for improvements at wastewater treatment plants or the $75 million budgeted for sewer and septic system improvements.
+The Department of Environmental Quality has neither spent nor obligated any of the $125 million the General Assembly directed for work on combined sewer and storm drain systems in Richmond, Lynchburg and Alexandria nor the $100 million meant for improvements at wastewater treatment plants and the $75 million budgeted for sewer and septic system improvements.

-On the other hand, the Virginia Employment Commission spent all of the $862 million the General Assembly budgeted to boost the state’s unemployment insurance trust fund, while the State Council of Higher Education has spent all of the $111 million the legislature allocated it for undergraduate financial aid.
+On the other hand, the Virginia Employment Commission spent all of the $862 million the General Assembly budgeted to boost the state’s unemployment insurance trust fund while the State Council of Higher Education has spent all of the $111 million the legislature allocated for undergraduate financial aid.

 In addition to wanting to keep tabs on state agencies’ spending, Knight said he’s concerned about the $2.91 billion of American Rescue Plan funds that went to local governments.